ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/notes-feature.md

   constructor(private http: HttpClient) {}

   getAll(): Observable<Array<TastingNote>> {
-    // TODO: Replace with actual code
+    // TODO: Replace with actual code, see the tea service if you need a hint.
-    return EMPTY;
+    //       This one is a lot easier, though, as there are no data transforms. return EMPTY;
   }